 We believe this is due to the extraction being rooted in a long brew duration, rather than the heat and turbulence of traditional brewing.
 In fact the water we use comes out cool straight from of our carbon filtered tap and is never heated, which accounts for why cold brewed coffee tastes much less acidic than hot brewed coffee.
 (We say "tastes" because any given coffee, whether hot or cold brewed, actually sports the exact same Ph, contrary to the popular belief that cold brew is half as acidic.
 You can expect a blog post on this over the next few weeks.

-Once we finish the brew and tap into kegs, we then pressurize them using nitrogen before refrigerating them.
-Nitrogen not only acts as the pressurizing agent to push out the brew once it’s hooked up to a tap, but it also serves as a mild preservative, keeping the contents of a refrigerated and pressurized keg fresh for well over a month; our testing supports a shelf life of two months.
+Once we finish and tap into the cold brew kegs, we then pressurize them using nitrogen before refrigerating them.
+Nitrogen not only acts as the pressurizing agent to push out the brew once it's hooked up to a tap, but it also serves as a mild preservative, keeping the contents of a refrigerated and pressurized keg fresh for well over a month; our testing supports a shelf life of two months.

-That’s all for now.
-We hope you do try out our cold brew, which we find to be more subtle in flavor than most cold brews our there.
+That's all for now.
+We hope you do try out our cold brew, which we find to be more subtle in flavor than most cold brews out there.

 Once you dilute our concentrate cold brew that you're pulling from the tap with a little ice water, you'll taste how the cup really opens up exhibiting pleasant notes of mild floral and citrus, supported by an ever-present base-line of rich cocoa.